Diploma/MLitt in the Humanities

 Master of Fine Art in Art & Humanities

-The School of Humanities now offers a unique new interdisciplinary postgraduate degree in collaboration with Duncan of Jordanstone College of Art and Design.
+The School of Humanities now offers a unique new interdisciplinary postgraduate degree in collaboration with Duncan of Jordanstone College of Art & Design.

 Studying for a research degree in the Humanities offers the exciting prospect of working at the frontiers of knowledge under the supervision of an expert and in the company of equally enthusiastic and dedicated fellow researchers.
 For further details on subjects taught and research interests please see our Postgraduate Research pages.